 On my First Son by Ben Jonson is a poem about a father who has lost a young son, and he is attempting to distance himself from the tragedy in numerous ways.
 One way is to treat the scenario as an almost mechanical prospect, devoid of all emotions from which he can shake free.
 Another is to try and approach the loss with the concept that the child is in a better situation now that he has passed, though this method seems to prove as fruitless as the concept of leaving behind his affection for the child.
-By the final lines, the reader can see that the narrator has come to accept that he cannot help but care deeply for the child, therefore making his attempts to not grieve useless, but he vows that he will attempt to keep his affections in lesser amounts to avoid such grief in the future.
+By the final lines, the reader can see that the narrator has come to accept that he cannot help but care deeply for the child, therefore making his attempts to not grieve uselessly, but he vows that he will attempt to keep his affections in lesser amounts to avoid such grief in the future.

 Overall, in this poem, Jonson outlines a father’s desperation to free himself of grief that will impact the rest of his life.